 To help you keep track of what came to fruition in 2020, we have compiled a list of the latest releases.
 It's worth noting that we purposefully left out models that only saw small upgrades, like colors or updated sights.

-Check out our list below and see what you might have missed.
+Check out our list of guns that came out in 2020 and see what you might have missed.

 Glock technically announced the G44 in late 2019, but the world had its first look at the latest polymer creation from the famed gun maker at SHOT Show in January 2020.
 Chambered in .22 LR, the G44 offers a 4.02-inch barrel length and 7.28-inch overall length.
 Standing 5.04-inches in height, the G44 weighs in at 14.64-ounces, unloaded, with a 10+1 capacity.
 Glock said the G44 was aimed at the training crowd, delivering a size that is G19 comparable but in a smaller caliber perfect for range days.